-The goal of persuasive writing is to convince others to agree with our facts, share our values, accept our argument and conclusions, and adopt our way of thinking.
+The goal of persuasive writing is to convince others to agree with our arguments and adopt our conclusions.
 Discuss the elements of persuasive writing with your students.
 Let each student know that when writing his or her argument, he or she should:

 Discuss the structure of the essay with your students.
-Explain that the topic sentence should be a position statement, such as “The New Mt.
+Explain that the topic sentence should be a position statement.
+You might want to craft and share a sentence starter, such as “The New Mt.
 Rushmore should include President__________ because...”.

-The rest of the first paragraph should state the three main arguments.
-Each argument in the topic sentence should be clarified and supported in its own paragraph.
-The final paragraph should restate the position and include the most compelling parts of the argument.
+The rest of the introductory paragraph should state the other main points of the argument.
+Each point in the introductory paragraph should be clarified and supported with its own paragraph.
+The final paragraph should conclude by restating the position and including the most compelling parts of the argument.

-Have students share their persuasive presentations with the rest of the class.
-You might have one student record characteristics and qualities from each presentation so that as a class you can compare the presidents.
+Have students share their persuasive presentations or videos with the rest of the class.
+You might have one student record characteristics and qualities from each presentation so that as a class you can compare the presidents and debate the best choice to deepen thinking and knowledge.

 As you introduce this project to your students, the students will begin to brainstorm the qualities of a president who should be placed on Mt.
 Rushmore.
 You should be able to make an informal assessment on their knowledge about their ideas and realistic possibilities for additional choices for Mt.
 Rushmore.